 Since inception, we have incurred significant operating losses.
 We have generated limited revenue to date and are in the early phases of commercial launch of our first FDA-approved product, ReSure Sealant.
 We have not yet commercialized any of our sustained drug delivery products, which are in various phases of clinical and preclinical development.
 We do not expect to generate revenue from sales of any product other than ReSure Sealant for several years, if at all.
-Through March 31, 2015, we have financed our operations primarily through private placements of our preferred stock, our IPO and borrowings under credit facilities.
+Through June 30, 2015, we have financed our operations primarily through private placements of our preferred stock, public offerings of our common stock and borrowings under credit facilities.
 In July 2014, we closed our IPO, and in August 2014 the underwriters in our IPO exercised their over-allotment option in full.
 We received total net proceeds of approximately \$66.4 million from the issuance and sale of 5,750,000 shares of common stock, including in connection with the exercise by the underwriters of their over-allotment option, after deducting underwriting discounts and offering costs.
+In June 2015, we completed a follow-on offering of our common stock at a public offering price of \$22.00 per share.
+The offering consisted of 4,600,000 shares of common stock, of which 3,200,000 shares were issued and sold by us and 1,400,000 shares were sold by certain stockholders, including those shares sold in connection with the exercise by the underwriters of their option to purchase additional shares.
+We received net proceeds from the follow-on offering of approximately \$65.6 million after deducting underwriting discounts and commissions, and offering expenses.

-As of March 31, 2015, we had cash and cash equivalents and marketable securities of \$67.4 million.
+As of June 30, 2015, we had cash and cash equivalents and marketable securities of \$123.7 million.
 In April 2014, we borrowed \$15.0 million in aggregate principal amount under a new credit facility and used \$1.9 million of this amount to repay \$1.7 million aggregate principal amount of indebtedness and pay \$0.2 million of other amounts due in connection with our termination of a prior credit facility.
 The outstanding borrowings under this facility bear interest at an annual rate equal to 8.25%.
 See "-Contractual Obligations and Commitments" for additional information.